AdamLorenz/PNW_Senior_Design_2023/README.md

 The .ino file included in this repo is the result of my efforts to write a program that would meet these requirements.

 Unfortunately, due to oversights in our design, the project was unsuccessful.
-Although the data we collected was accurate, the mechanical modifications made to the lower of the two turbines being unable to operate under any significant load.
+Although the data we collected was accurate, the mechanical modifications made to the lower of the two turbines resulted in it being unable to operate under any significant load.

 <img width="768" height="1024" alt="image0" src="https://github.com/user-attachments/assets/b18ccd6d-fdf4-4d39-9124-7ddf1be64cd7" />